mklemmingen/hangman-2/README.md

       - go over dictionary itself and create intervals by length
   - check if iteration process can be speed-up (late stage tweaking)
   - late-stage: support for spaces?

+COMPLETED:
+  - Fallback of high strategy to medium difficulty if length of iterated dict == 0